What Do RSSI & RSRP Mean in Your Network Setup?

 THE NEXT STEP FOR YOU?

 All Teltonika Networks devices equipped with Wi-Fi or mobile connectivity display both RSSI and RSRP signal strength indicators, which you can access via RutOS.
-Oh, and did you know that with the 7.06 version of RutOS, our R&D team enhanced data visualization for mobile connections?
+Oh, and did you know that with the 7.06 version of RutOS, our R&D team enhanced data visualisation for mobile connections?

 To see it for yourself, here’s a quick walkthrough!